Flooring and doorways

 New modern flooring will be laid, consisting of structural particleboard sheet subfloors with 14 mm solid overlay floorboards.
 The overlay board width will match the old boards but the species will be different.
 As far as I can determine the original flooring is Tallowwood, which has a Janka hardness rating of around 8.6.
 The new flooring will have a similar or higher rating.

-1. The original main entrance door to the school residence revealed after cutting out the gyproc lining.
+1. The original main entrance door to the parlour revealed after cutting out the gyproc lining.

 2. View from Bed2 with particle board cut and removed.
 There is no gyproc lining in Bed2.
 The builder autographed his work and gave the date as 26th June 1981

 3. The closed-off doorway from the other side (Bed1) with the gyproc lining cut and removed.
 Again the builder dated the gyproc lining as March 1983

 4. View from the original Main Bedroom through into the Parlour and fireplace.

 5. The original main entrance to the parlour, open again for the first time in thirty five years showing the alignment of four doorways through the building.